 You may want to try out daily oral probiotics—"good bacteria" normally found in the colon—as they have been shown to help some people after several weeks of use.
 The success of probiotic treatment for flatulence really depends on the type of strain you get, all of which can be found over-the-counter.
 Discovering the right strain for your loved one will take a bit of independent research and some trial-and-error.

 Probiotics are sometimes taken in conjunction with prebiotics--non-digestible foods that can help probiotic bacteria grow and work more effectively.
 However, keep in mind that taking a large amount of non-digestible prebiotics can also potentially cause gas.
 It's all about balance.

 Eliminating dietary causes is the first step in dealing with troublesome flatulence.
 If you desire some kind of "medication" to fix the problem, try probiotics.
 Just remember, if the gas is accompanied by weight loss, diarrhea, abdominal pain or distention, or decreased appetite, it's important to get your loved one to see a gastroenterologist.

-Though the author of this information is a licensed physician, the information provided above is FOR EDUCATIONAL USE ONLY, and DOES NOT CONSTITUTE MEDICAL ADVICE/OPINION, is not meant to diagnose or treat any illness or disease, and is not a substitute for the medical advice of your (or your loved one's) primary care physician or other medical professional.
+Disclaimer: Though the author of this information is a licensed physician, the information provided above is FOR EDUCATIONAL USE ONLY, and DOES NOT CONSTITUTE MEDICAL ADVICE/OPINION, is not meant to diagnose or treat any illness or disease, and is not a substitute for the medical advice of your (or your loved one's) primary care physician or other medical professional.
 While striving to be factual and exact, no warranties are made with regards to the accuracy of the information provided above.
 You are always advised to talk with your (or your loved one's) doctor about any health concerns that you have and about any of the information provided above.
 Sole reliance on the information provided above is not advised and would be solely at your own risk and liability.